Nepiki/Guides/Suikoden-(PlayStation).md

 Near the beginning of the game - When Teo and Tir arrive at the McDohl mansion, you must leave town, head west and make your way through Mt.
 Tigerwolf, then head north to Saraday.
 Talk to the man in the northeast house.

-The safest way to go about this: After leaving the mansion, buy whatever equipment you can to raise your defense, and save at the end.
+The safest way to go about this: After leaving the mansion, buy whatever equipment you can to raise your defense, and save at the inn.
 Head to the world map and repeatedly get into battles to raise your level.
 I usually save after every level up.
 It is also recommended to head south to Lenankamp and sharpen your weapon at the blacksmith.
 A good source of money at this point in the game is by playing Marco's cup game in Rockland, which is east of Gregminster.

 Point of no return - Going upstairs when arriving at the McDohl mansion for the first time.